iamaryav/ai-notebooks/README.md

 # ai-notebooks
-### Implementing the "AI" algorithms and papers in notebooks.
+### Implementing the "AI" Algorithms and Research papers in notebooks.